Donegaan/Secure-Tweet/README.md

 # CS3031-Secure-App
-Chrome extension to secure a social media app using a key management system
+Chrome extension to secure tweets using a key management system

-Tweet Encrypted message
+Encrypt your text, tweet the encrypted cipher text.

-User needs to enter key to decrypt tweets
+Any user in the group can get the decryption key to view the unencrypted plain text.